Draym/PDF-Flex/README.md

 The default way to generate PDF using PDF-Flex is to follow the following steps:

-- create a template by extend the abstract base template **PDFBaseTemplate**
+- create a template by extending the abstract base template **PDFBaseTemplate**
 - override the necessary methods to define the comportment of your template
 - build the template
 - provide an output using the provided factory **OutputBuilder** or use a custom one